aridjayarecipes/cutesrecipes.web.app/content/post/1742-easiest-way-to-make-award-winning-no-bake-carrot-almond-balls.md

 recipeinstructions:
 - "Add all the ingredients together in a food processor and mix until combined."
 - "Form balls of 1 tbsp size pressed with your hands.
 Put in the fridge for about 30 minutes to get them to the firm."
 - "Tip: Firstly, I cut the carrots and grated them before in the food processor, took me 2 mins.
-Secondly, I soaked the almonds for about two hours and peeled off the skin, dried them and chopped them in the food processor separately coz I didn't have the blanched almond flour.
+Secondly, I soaked the almonds for about two hours and peeled off the skin, dried them and chopped them in the food processor separately coz I didn&#39;t have the blanched almond flour.
 You could always get it from the store.
 Thirdly, I used regular granulated sugar, but if you want to make it extra healthy you can always use low-carb sweetener (erythritol)."
 - "You can also do a coating of coconut once you form the balls."
 categories:
 - Recipe